About Colonsay

 Colonsay is also home to a herd of wild goats which are said in apocryphal stories to be descended from those brought to the island on a shipwrecked vessel from the Spanish armada.

-A comprehensive list of resident flora and fauna can be found on the Colonsay webpage.
+A comprehensive list of resident flora and fauna can be found on the Colonsay Community Development Company website.

 History